uabrc/devops-docs/docs/cheaha/system_testing.md

 These metrics provide a consistent basis for comparing node types and identifying potential bottlenecks in the system performance.

+This metric is particularly useful for comparing performance across different hardware setups or GROMACS configurations.
+In general, a higher number of Ns/day means your simulation is running faster.
+For example, if your result is 2.3 Ns/day, it means the system can simulate 2.3 nanoseconds of molecular activity in one real-world day.
+So, the bigger the number, the less time it takes to run the simulation.

 ### Known Issues
 ```bash